Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 4. Check that images and symbols make sense

-Similarly, in the design phase, you’ll want to make sure the images you’re choosing to include are inclusive and appropriate for each of your target markets.
+Similarly, in the design phase, you’ll want to make sure the images are inclusive and appropriate for various markets.

 In the U.S., for example, the waving hand emoji is a common way to say hello or make your text appear friendly.
-But in Mainland China, that symbol means breaking off a friendship — the opposite of what you are intending!
+But in Mainland China, that symbol means breaking off a friendship — the opposite of what you probably want to convey.

-You’ll want to check all of your images and illustrations, not only for potential offensive trip-ups in other markets but also for meaningless or confusing symbols.
+You’ll want to check all of your images and illustrations, not only for potential offensive trip-ups in other target markets, but also for meaningless or confusing symbols.

 5. Understand and accommodate design preferences